 Treatment with Glycolic Acid

 The treatment typically takes less than 15 minutes in the office.
 Dr. Timani will first thoroughly cleanse, then swipe the formulation on your face.
-Following the treatment your skin will look slightly reddened, and may be dry.
-Over the next few days you may experience some slight peeling, depending on the concentration of the peel.
+Following the treatment, your skin will look slightly reddened and may be dry.
+Over the next few days, you may experience some slight peeling, depending on the concentration of the peel.
 Moisturizer will minimize these side effects.
 Sunscreen is a must over the weeks following the treatment, as your newly revealed skin will be more sensitive to sun exposure.
-Be sure to communicate to Dr. Timani if you are using Retin-A, acne medication and topical products containing salacytic acid, or other Retinoid-like medications as it can strengthen the effects of the peel or make your skin more sensitive.
-Dr. Timani may recommend using a glycolic acid peel in conjunction with microdermabrasion, which also removes the upper layers of the skin in order to increase the effectiveness of the peel and uncover smoother, brighter looking skin, while decreasing pore size and even reducing the impacts of acne.
+Be sure to communicate to Dr. Timani if you are using Retin-A, acne medication and topical products containing salicylic acid, or other Retinoid-like medications as it can strengthen the effects of the peel or make your skin more sensitive.
+Dr. Timani may recommend using a glycolic acid peel in conjunction with microdermabrasion, which also removes the upper layers of the skin in order to increase the effectiveness of the peel and uncover smoother, brighter looking skin while decreasing pore size and even reducing the impacts of acne.

 Each patient is unique; therefore, results may vary.